All About Pediatric Gliomas (Low and High Grade)

 Your physician may be able to determine a possible diagnosis based on the tumor’s appearance on a radiology scan.
 Gliomas often have a characteristic appearance on MRI.
 JPA usually looks well-circumscribed with clear margins, very little surrounding swelling, and cystic areas in the tumor.
 JPA also lights up brightly on certain types of MRI images (T2 images).
 Fibrillary astrocytomas do not have a clear margin on MRI.
 High-grade gliomas, such as anaplastic astrocytoma and glioblastoma multiforme, typically do not have clear edges and have a heterogenous appearance (parts of the tumor look different than other parts).
 There can also be swelling around the tumor and the normal brain may be shifted by the tumor pushing on the brain.
 Diffuse intrinsic pontine glioma (DIPG) is found in the brainstem and usually causes the brainstem to look enlarged.

-Biopsy – The only way to make a final diagnosis about the type of brain tumor is looking at the tumor cells under a microscope to evaluate for cancer.
+Biopsy – The best way to make a final diagnosis about the type of brain tumor is looking at the tumor cells under a microscope to evaluate for cancer.
 In order to do this, surgery needs to be done to take a piece of the tumor out of the brain.
 This is called a biopsy.
 Specially trained doctors called pathologists will look at the tumor cells under a microscope to make a diagnosis of what the histology of the tumor is.
 Often the diagnosis is made when the whole tumor is removed during surgery instead of having a separate biopsy.
 Sometimes a brain tumor is located in a part of the brain where doing surgery would cause more problems than removing the brain tumor would solve.
 In those cases the diagnosis is made based on the MRI results and treatment is planned based on this imaging.

 Lumbar Puncture – Children with high-grade gliomas may need a lumbar puncture (spinal tap) to look for spread of tumor to the spinal fluid (CSF).
 A lumbar puncture is when a needle is inserted into the lower back to get a sample of the spinal fluid.
 A pathologist will look at the cells from the CSF to look for any evidence of tumor.

 Staging for brain tumors is dependent on the type of tumor.
 The staging will depend on if the tumor is just in the primary site or if it has spread to other parts of the CNS.
 Gliomas do not usually spread to other parts of the CNS; most often they only spread locally.
 The grade of the tumor is very important and this has been discussed above.
+Usually, gliomas are characterized as “localized,” meaning that they have not spread, or “disseminated,” meaning that they have spread elsewhere within the CNS.

 Pediatric oncologists, who are doctors who treat cancer in children, work with each patient to develop an individualized plan to treat his or her tumor.
 Doctors use the histology and location to determine the specific treatment.
 Pediatric oncologists use information based on years of research trials performed to try to learn more about the best ways to treat cancer in children.
 Doctors work with families using this knowledge from how other patients have been treated combined with the goals and desires of each patient and his or her family to determine an individualized treatment plan for each patient.